 However, I’ve noticed some of the old guilt resurfacing lately.
 For the past year, I’ve been a full-time student and also working part-time, mostly in childcare-related settings.
 Now that classes are on hold for the summer, I’ve been struggling with and being ashamed of the fact that I ‘only’ work two or three days a week.
 Am I productive enough to be a person?
 All my friends are working normal jobs.
 I’m not running a side business, I’m not a mom; I doubt that I’ve earned the right to work only three days a week.
 Am I a slacker?
 Am I just coasting?

 I fully acknowledge that having the option to work part-time is to be in a position of immense privilege.
-But I think I’m also learning that having a door open due to privilege (rather than being ‘earned’ — whatever that means) doesn’t mean you shouldn’t take it.
+But I think I’m also learning that having a door open due to privilege (rather than being ‘earned’ — whatever that means) doesn’t mean you are obliged to take it.

 If I’m honest, I really enjoy working part-time.
 In fact, I don’t think I would be healthy for me to be working my current job five days a week.
 I’m completely spent after a full day of pouring all my energy, attention, and (tough) love out to dozens of small people.
 My heart is full, but my head hurts, my feet ache, I wasn’t able to fuel myself adequately, I didn’t have time to poop.
 On my off days, I love that I have time to take things slow, handle all our mail/travel plans/life logistics, go to the gym, read, write, bake banana bread, go to the dentist, listen to podcasts, take long walks, poop twice (sorry).